akelii/itucsdb1611/docs/user/member1.rst

       :scale: 80 %
       :align: center
       :alt: Academic Freelance is the best
-      There is a messagebox icon also on the upper user bar.

 Secondly, by clicking the message icon on the upper user bar.